 - Those who have had sexual contact with a known case of syphilis and in the following individuals: MSM, sex workers, those with street involvement/homeless, injection drug users, those with multiple sexual partners, those with a history of syphilis, HIV and other STIs, those originating from or having sex with an individual from a country with a high prevalence of syphilis.

-- Individuals of aboriginal ethnicity are disproportionately affected by syphilis in some geographic areas of Canada, particularly in some areas experiencing outbreaks of infectious syphilis; the decision to screen or re-screen Aboriginal persons for syphilis should be made in the context of local epidemiology.
+- Individuals of Indigenous ethnicity are disproportionately affected by syphilis in some geographic areas of Canada, particularly in some areas experiencing outbreaks of infectious syphilis.

 Diagnosis & Laboratory Testing